jacklul/asuswrt-scripts/README.md

 This script tries to emulate [service-event script from Merlin firmware](https://github.com/RMerl/asuswrt-merlin.ng/wiki/User-scripts#service-event-end) but there is no guarantee whenever it will run before or after the event.
 [Example custom script](/examples/service-script.sh) that can be used with this script.

-By default, integrates with all scripts present in this repository.
+By default, integrates with all scripts (when required) present in this repository.

 ```sh
 curl -fsSL "https://raw.githubusercontent.com/jacklul/asuswrt-scripts/master/scripts/service-event.sh" -o /jffs/scripts/service-event.sh